-High manganese steel is widely used in casting small weight hammer (normally less than 90kg).
-However, for metal recycle shredder hammer (normally weight around 200kg-500kg), manganese steel is not suited.
+High manganese steel is widely used in casting small-weight hammers (normally less than 90kg).
+However, for metal recycle shredder hammers (normally weight around 200kg-500kg), manganese steel is not suited.
 Our foundry uses low alloy steel for casting big shredder hammers.

 Low Alloy Steel Shredder Hammer Material Element Selection

 The alloy composition design must fully consider meeting the performance requirements of the alloy.
 The design principle is to ensure enough hardenability and high hardness and toughness.
 The internal stress of bainite is generally lower than that of martensite, and the wear resistance of bainite is better than that of martensite at the same hardness.
 The composition of the alloy steel as the following:

 Carbon Element.
 Carbon is the key element affecting the microstructure and properties of low and medium alloy wear-resistant steel.
 Different carbon content can obtain a different matching relationship between hardness and toughness.
 Low carbon alloy has higher toughness but lower hardness, high carbon alloy has high hardness but insufficient toughness, while medium carbon alloy has high hardness and good toughness.
 In order to obtain high toughness to meet the service conditions of large and thick wear-resistant parts with large impact force, the range of low-carbon steel is 0.2 ~ 0.3%.

 Si Element.
 Si mainly plays a role of solution strengthening in steel, but too high Si will increase the brittleness of steel, so its content is 0.2 ~ 0.4%.